 Documentation Requirements:

-Proof of acceptable form of ownership/site control-ownership, purchase contract or purchase option. .
+Proof of acceptable form of ownership/site control-ownership, purchase contract or purchase option.

 Production and implementation schedule, of no more than twenty-four (24) months, which clearly identifies all major phases of the proposed Project, including close-out.
 This schedule must be thorough and detailed, and must begin on the anticipated date of award.
 If the Applicant is awarded funds for the Application, this schedule will be incorporated into the Special Conditions of the Written Agreement between OHFA and the Recipient.
 This schedule will be used for monitoring the progress of all phases of the Project prior to completion.